SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} We evaluate InterNet on various datasets, including GoogleMap~\cite{zhao2021deep}, DPDN~\cite{riegler2016deep}, WHU-OPT-SAR~\cite{li2022mcanet}, and Flash/no-flash~\cite{he2014saliency} cross-modal datasets, RGB/NIR~\cite{brown2011multi} cross-spectral datasets, and PDS-COCO~\cite{koguciuk2021perceptual} photometrically distorted datasets.
+\textbf{Datasets.} We evaluate SSHNet on various datasets, including GoogleMap~\cite{zhao2021deep}, DPDN~\cite{riegler2016deep}, OPT-SAR~\cite{li2022mcanet}, Flash/no-flash~\cite{he2014saliency} cross-modal datasets, and RGB/NIR~\cite{brown2011multi} cross-spectral dataset.
+Examples for each dataset are shown in Fig.~\ref{fig:datasets}.
 To ensure a fair comparison, all evaluated methods are trained and tested using the same training and test splits within each dataset.